vllorens/benchmark_microbiome_transformations/README.md

 # Microbiota simulations

-This repository contains the scripts to generate and analyze the simulations from the paper "xxx xxx xxx".
+This repository contains the scripts to generate and analyze the simulations from the paper "Quantitative Microbiome Profiling outperforms computational microbiome data normalizations in mitigating compositionality effects".

 ## How to use this repository